loiskilberg/FinalProject/source/03_testPrinting.rst

 B. Examine the Test Printout
 ++++++++++++++++++++++++++++

 #.
-Set up the lighting in the room.
-Hold up the printout to the light.
+Darken the room if possible, except for an easy-to-reach light source.

 #.
-Check trim marks to make they align between the front and back sides..
+Hold the test printout up to the light.

 #.
+Check the trim marks to make sure they align between the front and back sides.

-Check that info matches the correct images and make sure that the top is the same for images versus info.
+#.
+Check that information on one side matches the correct images on the other side.

+#.
+Make sure that the tops are facing the same way for both sides.

 Next
 ====